vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 The most common reasons are:

 1. The debit/credit card has expired.
+Vipps verifies cards for _every_ payment.
 2. The debit/credit is no longer valid (typically when a user has received a new card, but the previous card's expiry date has not yet been reached).
 3. Insufficient funds on the debit/credit card (not enough money in the debit card's bank account, or not enough credit left on the credit card).
 4. The debit/credit card has been rejected by the issuer.
-5. Payment limit reached, the user needs to authenticate with bankID in Vipps.
+5. Payment limit reached, the user needs to authenticate with BankID in Vipps (some user do not use "BankID på mobil" and need their BankID "kodebrikkke").
-6. The payment has timed out (this happens if the user does not confirm in Vipps within 5 minutes - typically if the user has deactivated push notifications).
+6. The payment has timed out (this happens if the user does not confirm in Vipps within 5 minutes - typically if the user has deactivated push notifications and does not open Vipps manually).
 7. Attempt to capture an amount that exceeds the reserved amount.
+   Som merchants experience this because of rounding errors - please check the amounts.
 8. Attempt to capture an amount that has not been reserved.
+   If the user does not confirm the payment in Vipps, it's impossible for the merchant to capture it.

 We are continuously improving the error messages in the Vipps app.
 Please note that we are not allowed to give detailed information about all errors to the merchant, as some information should only be provided to the Vipps user.
+Vipps also generally wants to be on the user's side and not "leak" more details than we have to.

 See the API guide for
 [all errors](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#error-codes).